Triple Higgs Boson Production with Two Heavy Scalars at the LHC via a Simplified Approach: Extending the Standard Model by Real Singlet Scalar Fields

-The goal of the present paper is to study enhanced triple Higgs boson production at the LHC in models that contain at least two additional physical scalar particles, beyond the SM-like Higgs boson, and the methods developed herein could also be applied to non-singlet scalar extensions of the SM scalar sector.
+The goal of the present paper is to study enhanced triple Higgs boson production at the LHC in models that contain at least two additional physical scalar particles, beyond the SM-like Higgs boson.
 As a particular example of such a model, we will use the TRSM~\cite{Robens:2019kga,Papaefstathiou:2020lyp,Karkout:2024ojx}, where two extra real scalar singlet fields $S$ and $X$ are introduced.
-To reduce the number of free parameters, the following discrete $\mathbb{Z}_2$ symmetries are imposed:
+To reduce the number of free parameters, the following discrete $\mathbb{Z}_2$ symmetries are imposed:\footnote{As was discussed in~\cite{Lopez-Val:2014jva} within the context of a singlet extension of the SM, the breaking of such discrete symmetries during the electroweak phase transition in the early universe may in principle lead to problematic weak-scale cosmic domain walls, see, e.g.~\cite{Kobzarev:1974cp,Kibble:1976sj,Kibble:1980mv}.
+Nevertheless, analyses of the stability, and evolution, of such topological defects in multi-scalar extensions of the SM, e.g.\ discussed in Refs.~\cite{Preskill:1991kd,Abel:1995wk,Panagiotakopoulos:1998yw}, identify mechanisms that may overcome these issues, see also~\cite{Barger:2008jx}.
+Here, we follow~\cite{Lopez-Val:2014jva}, in interpreting the TRSM as a low-energy effective scalar sector of a more fundamental UV-completion, whose specific details are not relevant for the purposes of our study.}

 with all SM particles transforming evenly under both symmetries.
-The application of the discrete symmetries of eq.~\ref{eq:symm} reduces the scalar potential for two real singlet fields to:
+The methods developed herein could also be applied to non-singlet scalar extensions of the SM scalar sector.
+The application of the discrete symmetries of Eq.~\eqref{eq:symm} reduces the scalar potential for two real singlet fields to: